You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

-The Shelf Life of Lipitor: How Long Does It Last?
+The Shelf Life of Lipitor: How Long Does It Really Last?

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a popular medication used to treat high cholesterol and prevent heart disease.
-It belongs to a class of medications called statins, which work by reducing the production of low-density lipoprotein (LDL) cholesterol in the liver.
+Lipitor is a prescription medication used to treat high cholesterol and high triglycerides.
+It belongs to a class of medications called statins, which work by inhibiting the production of cholesterol in the liver.
+Lipitor is available in various strengths, including 10mg, 20mg, 40mg, and 80mg tablets.

 Factors Affecting Shelf Life